posita/dyce/docs/index.md

 ```

 Histograms should be sufficient for most calculations.
-However, pools are useful for “taking” (selecting) only some of the pool’s faces.
+However, pools are useful for “taking” (selecting) only some of a pool’s faces.
 This is done by providing one or more index arguments to the [``h`` method][dyce.p.P.h].
 Indexes can be integers, slices, or iterables thereof.
 Face indexes are ordered from least to greatest (i.e., ``0``, ``1``, …, ``-2``, ``-1``).